svn2github/cytoscape/cytoscape/trunk/testData/README_SAMPLE_DATA.txt

 The 'galFiltered.*' files contain an interaction network of 331 genes that were significantly differentially expressed in at least one of the 20 experimental conditions.
-The two network files are identical networks in different formats; the '.sif' is in the simple interactions format and the '.gml' is in GML format,
+The two network files are identical networks in different formats; the '.sif' is in the simple interactions format, the '.gml' is in GML format, and '.xgmml' is in XGMML format.

+The 'galFiltered.cys' is a CYtoscape Session file contains network data, attributes, and desktop states.

 ----------------------------------------------------------------------------

 BINDyeast.sif

 This is a Cytoscape network containing all of the yeast interactions known to the BIND database (http://www.bind.ca) circa 10/10/2006.